go-fetch-js/go-fetch/README.md

 ### .body(options)

-Concatenate the response stream and add it on a `.body` property on the response object
+Concatenate the response stream and set it on the `.getBody()` property on the response object

 - options.types - if an allowed list of types is specified, then only concatenate responses where the mime type is in the allowed list of types